phylaxsystems/assertion-executor/src/bin/README.md

 The second two items always trigger assertion due to interacting with Assertion Adopters (Protocols with assertions associated with them).
 The lending protocol triggers 2 assertions, one that checks withdraw invariants, and one that simulates complex lending protocol invariants by wasting gast.
 The disallowed state transaction triggers a single basic assertion.

+The gas consumption of the total group of transactions is 70,770,900 gas units.
+This is roughly 2x the average base block at the time of writing.

-All assertions are ran sequentially, **this benchmark demonstrates a worst case scenario for the assertion executor with all assertions running sequentially**.
+All assertions are ran sequentially, **this benchmark demonstrates a worst case scenario when running assertions**.

 #### Radiant simulation